ros2/ros1_bridge/README.md

 ---

-Now we start the ROS 2 talker from the `rclcpp_tutorials` ROS 2 package.
+Now we start the ROS 2 talker from the `demo_nodes_cpp` ROS 2 package.

 ```
 # Shell C: